asapdiscovery/asapdiscovery/asapdiscovery-modeling/README.md

 ### Structure Generation
 The `run_colabfold.sh` script in this repo will generate a random seed, fill that random seed into the `id` column in the input CSV file, and then run ColabFold.
-The last CLI arg to this script, which is optional, is the number of structures to generate.
-Each structure will have a differen random seed.
+The next CLI arg to this script, which is optional, is the number of structures to generate.
+Each structure will have a different random seed, which allows different structures to be generated from the same input sequence.
 If this arg is not provided, only one structure will be generated.
+There is also an optional `--no-rand` flag, which fully disables the random seed usage, and instead will use the default seed of `0`.
+Finally, any additional args that are passed when calling this script will be passed directly to `colabfold_batch`.
-Example usage to generate 10 different structures, each with a different random seed:
+Example usage to generate 10 different structures, each with a different random
+seed:
 ```bash
 # Using a fixed MERS Mpro sequence
 ./scripts/run_colabfold.sh ./metadata/MERS_Mpro_input.csv \